wnstify/backupd/USAGE.md

 sudo backupd  # Select "Run backup now"
 ```

-You should receive a notification on your subscribed devices.
+You should receive notifications on all configured channels (ntfy and/or webhook).

 ---